sthysel-freight/labstack/README.md

 LABStack is a curated and managed collection of IoT services and tools.
 The stack runs in concert in a containerized environment, typically on a small lab server like a raspberry pi or old laptop.
-It allows the user to get going with current best-of-breed services with minimum effort.
+It allows you to get going with current best-of-breed services with minimum effort.

 LABStack is intended to be deployed on a Raspberry Pi 3 or later running Arch ARM Linux.
-LABStack works fine on Raspian or any other system running docker as well.
+LABStack works fine on Raspian or most other system running a recent docker.

 Arch ARM is preferred as it is more up to date and performant, and seems a better fit for a LAB environment, YMMV.